 Two aircraft crashed to the ground at Washington Dulles Airport

-Yesterday, around 15: 15 (local time), two aircraft collided on the ground at Washington Dulles Airport.
-Tail of a Bombardier DHC-8-402 N341NG - Colgan Air was grabbed by an Airbus A330-343X D-AIKE Lufthansa.
+Yesterday, around 15:15 (local time), two aircraft collided on the ground at Washington Dulles Airport.
+The tail of a DHC-8-402 N341NG Bombardier - Colgan Air was hung by a Lufthansa Airbus A330-343X D-AIKE.

-There were no casualties, but the aircraft suffered major damage.
-The incident is now being investigated by the FAA (Federal Aviation Administration) and NTSB (National Transportation Safety Board).
-It appears that the Bombardier Colgan Air aircraft was flying UA3912 for United Express on the Pittsburgh - Washington (Dulles) route.
+There were no casualties, but the aircraft suffered significant damage.
+The incident is now being investigated by the FAA (Federal Aviation Administration) and the NTSB (National Transportation Safety Board).
+It appears that Bombardier Colgan Air was flying from UA3912 to United Express on Pittsburgh - Washington (Dulles).
 There were 68 passengers on board.
 No one was hurt!

 There were no problems with the Washington Dulles operational program.

 This incident reminded us of a similar one from 2011.
 An A380 Air France flipped a CRJ-700 at JFK New York Airport and twisted it!